coyotespike/coyotespike.github.io/_posts/2016-11-02-SnowflakeTOC.md

 And you need to choose goals that excite you in many different moods.
 If necessary you can let the goal remain a little vague.
 The goal or project has to be definite enough that you get buy-in from yourself in many different moods, and it can solidify as you go.

-Even better, if different aspects of the project excite you in different moods, then you can get multiple outputs from the same project, depending which Mood You.
-Like, maybe you have an essay, and a workshop, and a SAAS product, or whatever.
-I don't know.
+Even better, if different aspects of the project excite you in different moods, then you can get multiple outputs from the same project.
+Maybe you produce essays, and a SAAS product, and a workshop, and so on, related to the same project.

 ## The Theory of Constraints, briefly<a id="orgheadline3"></a>